zhouhhh/micro-app/README.md

 It is the lowest cost framework for accessing micro front-end, and provides a series of perfect functions such as JS sandbox, style isolation, element isolation, preloading, resource address completion, plugin system, data communication and so on.

-The micro-app has nothing to do with the technology stack, and can be used in any front-end framework.
+micro-app has no restrictions on the front-end framework, and any framework can be used as a base application to embed any type of micro application of the framework.

 # How to use
-The micro front-end is divided into base application and micro application.
-We list the modifications required for base application and micro application respectively, and introduce the use of micro-app in detail.
+The micro front end is divided into a base application (also called main application) and a micro application.

+Here is a common example: the base application uses the Vue framework, uses history routing, the micro application uses the react framework, and uses hash routing.
+We list the modifications that need to be made by the base application and the micro application, and introduce the use of micro-app in detail.

 ## base application
-> The base application takes the vue framework as an example

-1、Install
+**1、Install**
 ```bash
 yarn add @micro-zoe/micro-app
 ```

-2、import at the entrance
+**2、import at the entrance**
 ```js
 // main.js
 import microApp from '@micro-zoe/micro-app'